 Financial planning and analysis courses can help you learn budgeting, forecasting, variance analysis, and financial modeling.
 You can build skills in interpreting financial statements, conducting scenario analysis, and making data-driven recommendations for business strategy.
 Many courses introduce tools like Excel for financial modeling, Tableau for data visualization, and various software for performance management, all of that support analyzing financial data and supporting strategic decision-making.

-Skills you'll gain: Financial Modeling, Financial Statements, Financial Forecasting, Financial Statement Analysis, Risk Modeling, Risk Management Framework, Capital Budgeting, Financial Auditing, Risk Management, Data Cleansing, Financial Data, Portfolio Risk, Financial Analysis, Risk Analysis, Budgeting, Credit Risk, Predictive Modeling, Power BI, Microsoft Excel, Data Visualization
+Skills you'll gain: Financial Modeling, Financial Statements, Data Import/Export, Data Cleansing, Financial Statement Analysis, Risk Modeling, Financial Forecasting, Risk Management Framework, Capital Budgeting, Supervised Learning, Financial Auditing, Risk Management, Variance Analysis, Risk Analysis, Budgeting, Credit Risk, Predictive Modeling, Power BI, Microsoft Excel, Data Visualization

 Intermediate · Professional Certificate · 3 - 6 Months